corbado/corbado-nodejs/README.md

 ### Error handling

-The Corbado PHP SDK throws exceptions for all errors.
-The following exceptions are thrown:
+The Corbado PHP SDK throws errors for all errors.
+The following errors are thrown:

-- `AssertException` for failed assertions (client side)
-- `ConfigException` for configuration errors (client side)
+- `BaseErrors` for failed assertions and configuration errors (client side)
-- `ServerException` for server errors (server side)
+- `ServerErrors` for server errors (server side)
-- `StandardException` for everything else (client side)

-If the Backend API returns a HTTP status code other than 200, the Corbado Node.js SDK throws a `ServerException`.
-The `ServerException`class provides convenient methods to access all important data:
+If the Backend API returns a HTTP status code other than 200, the Corbado Node.js SDK throws a `ServerError`.
+The `ServerError`class provides convenient methods to access all important data:

 ///<<<<Show sample errors here**\*\***